Bangerlee1/alx-low_level_programming/README.md

-0x00 C Hello World Readme file
+This is the readme file for 0x0D-preprocessor